vaanskii/auto-market/README.md

 npm install
 ```

+3. In main.js change import.meta.env.VITE_AXIOS_DEFAULT_URL to your backend url. default http://127.0.0.1:8000

-3. In a new terminal, start the Vue.js frontend:
+4. In a new terminal, start the Vue.js frontend:

 ```
 npm run serve